 If you are planning on going to the Al Shahaniya Camel Racing Track, be there in the morning before 10 am so you can watch the camels being trained by experts and see them running around the track getting ready for competition season.
 You can also take a walk around the paddocks and see the camels in their living environment or just enjoy the view from the grandstand.

 Camel racing competitions take place from October up until February every year on Fridays, and the big main competitions are in March and April.
-The winner is awarded the prestigious Golden Sword of the Father Emir H H Sheikh Hamad bin Khalifa Al Thani at the end of the camel racing festival which is well-known as H H the Emir’s Main Race.
+The winner is awarded the prestigious Golden Sword of the Father Amir His Highness Sheikh Hamad bin Khalifa Al Thani at the end of the camel racing festival which is well-known as H.H. the Amir’s Main Race.
 The festival and the competitions are organized by Qatar’s Camel Racing Committee with the unconditional support of Qatar’s leadership to promote this traditional sport of camel racing.

 Entry to these competitions is free and they usually take place from 7 am to 2 pm.